numpy/numpy/doc/source/reference/c-api/array.rst

         skipping a recursion protection step.
         This mainly allows the promoter to add new loop to the ufunc that must now match instead of the promoter itself.
-        (Normally, a promoter must modify)
+        (Normally, a promoter must modify the DTypes help find the right loop.)

 .. c:function:: int PyUFunc_GiveFloatingpointErrors( \
                         const char *name, int fpe_errors)